Jeff Fenholt: 1970-1982: Jesus Christ Superstar and solo music

 Fenholt co-founded Entertainment Capital Corporation with Jeff Thornburg, former president of The Robert Stigwood Org, producing Andy Warhol's film, Bad.
 ECC also produced recordings for Fenholt.
 Thornburg and Fenholt amicably parted ways when Thornburg accepted the position of head of venture capital for Paramount Pictures.

+In the mid-1970s, Fenholt auditioned for the former members of the rock band Alice Cooper, after their lead singer departed for a solo career.
+Despite finding Fenholt's voice "powerful", the band members ultimately decided that it was "a Broadway voice" and not "the right fit".
+The band's guitarist Michael Bruce ultimately assumed the role of lead vocalist, with the band (renamed Billion Dollar Babies) releasing one album, Battle Axe, in 1977.

 In 1978, Fenholt recorded a disco LP titled Smile for CBS and was paid $300,000.
 Fenholt also recorded for Capitol Records, Universal, Paramount, Polygram, Polydor, Decca, RCA, and as a youth, Laurie, Diamond and Cameo Parkway.
 He last recorded for Sony.

+1983-1986: Black Sabbath and other bands

 In 1983, Fenholt moved across the country to Southern California to pursue music, but this time it was for rock and roll.
 During this period, Fenholt would record demos in the studio with Tony Iommi and members of Black Sabbath as a lead vocalist, but his departure from the group would take place before anything officially materialized.
-Fenholt was also the lead singer of a number of other rock groups in his lifetime, such as "Driver" which featured members of Ozzy Osbourne, Whitesnake, and Dio.